manku92/odin-recipes/README.md

 # odin-recipes
-Foundations Course HTML Project: Recipes
+## Foundations Course HTML Project: Recipes

+This project is about creating a basic recipe website with HTML.
+Which includes paragraphs, headings, lists, links and images.